 Represented Western Digital and its SanDisk subsidiaries in their widely publicized dispute with Toshiba over anti-transfer provisions in joint venture agreements governing the manufacture and development of NAND flash memory.
 The dispute encompassed multiple arbitrations before the ICC International Court of Arbitration and litigation in the California state courts, where SanDisk secured injunctive relief to aid the arbitrations.

 Representing a large Southern California county facing an ongoing high-profile investigation into its child welfare services agency by the state’s attorney general.

 Conducted a sensitive investigation of alleged racial bias at UCLA into issues of racial bias on campus for a blue-ribbon panel chaired by Justice Moreno.
 Faculty lauded the resulting “Moreno Report” as an important step in supporting a diverse faculty, and UCLA adopted its recommendations.

 Dunn v.
 State Bar of California et al. Prevailed at trial on behalf of the State Bar of California in a high-profile legal battle brought by its former executive director, Joseph Dunn, winning a complete judgment on Dunn’s claims for whistleblower retaliation, breach of fiduciary duty, and breach of the implied covenant of good faith and fair dealing.
 (See “California Bar Wins Over Executive Director In Whistleblower Case,” Law360; “Arbitrator Rejects Remainder of Ousted Bar Leader’s Claims,” The Recorder).

-- Confidential Arbitration: Trial counsel for global data and analytics company in a two‑week arbitration hearing concerning the misuse of proprietary information and trade secrets by another financial services company.
+Prevailed at trial as counsel for global data and analytics company in a two‑week confidential arbitration hearing concerning the misuse of proprietary information and trade secrets by another financial services company.